dynamicduho/pitch-your-best-beat-2018/README.md

 # pybb
 An interactive teaching tool that demonstrates the Gr.
 11 Physics concept of Frequency Beats through a user-determined sound app, interactive quiz, and investigations!
+Independent final project for Grade 11 Computer Science during E-Learn Summer School.

 The program is intuitive and requires a mouse, keyboard, and speakers, as well as a .jar reader.